-DHSS/DHCC acknowledges that insurers may change health-risk adjustment tools over time, which may cause differences between current and historical data collection periods.
+The DHSS/DHCC acknowledges that insurers may change health-risk adjustment tools over time, which may cause differences between current and historical data collection periods.

-Insurers are to provide health status risk adjustment scores that can be applied in a divisional manner in computing the health status adjusted PMPMs (i.e., Unadjusted TME PMPM / Health Status Risk Adjustment Score = Health Status Risk Adjusted TME PMPM).
-The Excel template performs this computation automatically after the requisite data is inputted.
-Insurers are encouraged to review the Health Status Risk Adjusted TME PMPM for reasonableness.
+Insurers are to provide health-status risk adjustment scores that can be applied in a divisional manner in computing the health-status adjusted PMPMs (i.e., Unadjusted TME PMPM/Health-Status Risk Adjustment Score = Health-Status Risk-Adjusted TME PMPM).
+The Excel template performs this computation automatically after the requisite data is input.
+Insurers are encouraged to review the Health-Status Risk-Adjusted TME PMPM for reasonableness.

-DHSS/DHCC intends to only use health risk-adjusted spending data when insurer-level data is publicly reported.
+The DHSS/DHCC intends to only use health status risk-adjusted spending data when insurer-level data is publicly reported.
 At the State and market levels, unadjusted spending data will be reported.